 Lunch fees cover the cost of lunch supervisors hired by the school to assist with lunch hour supervision.
 There is a price difference between our elementary and junior high students because we have hired additional lunch supervisors to assist our younger students.

-ABM Lunch Program Information - click if you would like to print a copy.
+ABM 2017/18 Lunch Program Info - click if you would like to print a copy.

 Lunch fee rates are as follows:

 We will also be offering the opportunity for students to stay at the school on an occasional drop-in basis and those students will be charged $2.00 per lunch hour.
 Students will not be required to pay the drop-in fee if they are participating in a school lunch activity eg. choir, intramurals or a club event.
 We will not be selling lunch passes on a monthly basis.

 Students who go home during the lunch hour should not return to the school prior to 12:23 PM.

 General Lunch Program Information

 The lunch hour at A. Blair McPherson School will be divided into two time periods:

 11:43 – 12:05 – Elementary students eat their lunches in their classrooms

 Junior High students are dismissed outside or alternate school activities